Quantization of Drinfeld Zastava in type A: Introduction

 Now the ring of functions $\BC[\fZ_{\ul{d}}]$ admits a natural quantization $\CY_{\ul{d}}$ as the quantum Hamiltonian reduction of a quotient algebra of the universal enveloping algebra $U(\fa_{\ul{d}})$.
 The algebra $\CY_{\ul{d}}$ admits a homomorphism from the Borel subalgebra $\YO$ of the Yangian of type $A_{n-1}$ in the case of finite Zastava space.
 We prove that this homomorphism is surjective.
 In the affine situation, there is a 1-parametric deformation of $\fZ_{\ul{d}}$ analogous to the Calogero--Moser deformation of the Hilbert scheme.
 This leads to the the 1-parametric family of quantum Zastava spaces, $\CY_{\ul{d}}^\mu$.
 There is also an affine analog of $\YO$ depending on the complex parameter $\beta$ (we denote it $\widehat{\YO_\beta}$) in the same way as in \cite{g}.
 There is a homomorphism $\widehat{\YO_\beta}\to\YO_{\ul{d}}^\mu$ with $\beta=\mu+\sum\limits_{l=1}^nd_l$.
 We prove that this homomorphism is surjective for $\mu\ne0$.
 Moreover, we write down certain elements in the kernel of this homomorphism and conjecture that they generate the kernel (as a two-sided ideal).
 These elements are similar to the generators of the kernel of the surjective Brundan-Kleshchev homomorphism from their {\em shifted Yangian} to a finite $W$-algebra of type $A$.
 In fact, it seems likely that $\CY_{\ul{d}}$ as a filtered algebra is the limit of a sequence of finite $W$-algebras of type $A$ equipped with the Kazhdan filtration.

 Moreover, the similar quotients of the Borel Yangians for arbitrary simple and affine Lie groups are likely to quantize the rings of functions on the corresponding Drinfeld Zastava spaces.

 Our motivation for quantization of Drinfeld Zastava came from the following source.
-In~\cite{fr} we formulated a conjecture about equivariant quantum cohomology of the finite Laumon spaces (it was proved recently by A.~Negut).
-The corresponding {\em quantum connection} identifies with the {\em Casimir} connection, and its monodromy gives rise to an action of the pure braid group on the equivariant cohomology of $\CP_{\ul{d}}$.
+In~\cite{fr} we formulated a conjecture about the {\em quantum connection} on equivariant quantum cohomology of the finite Laumon spaces (it was proved recently by A.~Negut).
+It identifies with the {\em Casimir} connection, and its monodromy gives rise to an action of the pure braid group on the equivariant cohomology of $\CP_{\ul{d}}$.
 According to the Bridgeland-Bezrukavnikov-Okounkov philosophy, if we transfer this action to the equivariant $K$-theory via Chern character, then it should come from an action of the pure braid group on the equivariant derived category of coherent sheaves on $\CP_{\ul{d}}$.

 In the classical case of Nakajima quiver varieties, there are {\em chambers} in the space of stability conditions for the GIT construction of quiver varieties, and the derived coherent categories for the varieties in adjacent chambers are related by Kawamata-type derived equivalences.
 These equivalences generate the action of the pure braid group on the derived category of a single quiver variety.
 Unfortunately, this approach fails in our situation (see sections~\ref{vari}--\ref{smo}): although we do have chambers in the space of stability conditions, the Laumon varieties in the adjacent chambers too often become singular and just isomorphic (as opposed to birational).